SURYARAMAN06/Ai_Powered_Call_Centre_Intelligence_Suryaraman-infosys-springboard-/README.md

 # Ai_Powered_Call_Centre_Intelligence_Suryaraman-infosys-springboard-
 # AI-Powered Customer Chatbot

 This project is an AI-powered customer chatbot that helps users interact via text and voice input/output.
-The chatbot uses Google Gemini for generating responses and SerpAPI for searching products, filtering them by ratings.
+The chatbot uses Google Gemini for generating responses and SerpAPI for searching products.
 It is built using FastAPI for the backend and Streamlit for the frontend.

 ## Features